PPindel/engine-boost-garage/README.md

 #### Animations and Transitions

-I didn't want to overwhelm the user with too much animation effects.
-In my opinion it's very easy to distract a user from main content by adding animations everywhere and finally it ends as bad user experience.
+I didn't want to overwhelm the user with too many animation effects.
+In my opinion, it's very easy to distract a user from the main content by adding animations everywhere and finally it ends as a bad user experience.
 See below the effects I used:

 - The current page is marked by underline

   ![obraz](https://user-images.githubusercontent.com/114284732/195984465-5da4950d-d984-4c7b-b743-27f341f66b1f.png)

-- Hovering over the hiperlink element changes it color to yellow
+- Hovering over the hyperlink element changes its color to yellow

   ![obraz](https://user-images.githubusercontent.com/114284732/195984528-64bb7c24-ca48-441b-b0c9-620875a4f220.png)